kevinrenskers/mixedcase.nl/content/about/index.md

 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.
 I always strive to create reusable code that can be shared with the world.
 Currently I'm maintaining about 10 open source projects on GitHub.

 I'm online since 1994, creating websites since 2000 and iOS apps since 2010.
 My CV can be downloaded [here][cv] and you can find my open source projects on [/projects][projects].
+A portfolio of mobile apps I've created can be found on [/apps][apps].

 [cv]: http://dl.dropbox.com/u/2310965/KevinRenskers.pdf
 [projects]: /projects
+[apps]: /apps